 The Jan Matejko House

 Jan Matejko, one of Poland’s most celebrated painters, was born and died in this impressive house on ul.
 Floriańska.
-The rooms on the first floor are unchanged since then, whilst the second floor has a display of his works.
-Matejko was also a collector, as demonstrated on the third floor.
+The rooms on the first floor are unchanged since his time, while the second floor displays his works.
+The third floor reveals Matejko as a collector.

 The Szołayski House